pulumi/docs/content/docs/guides/scim/okta.md

         weight: 1
 ---

-This document covers steps to help you configure automatic provisioning/deprovisioning of your users and groups in Pulumi using SCIM 2.0.
+This document outlines the steps required to help you configure automatic provisioning/deprovisioning of your users and groups in Pulumi using SCIM 2.0.

-Please note that not all SCIM features are supported.
+Please note that some advanced SCIM features aren't supported yet.
 For more information, see [Known Limitations]({{< relref "#known-limitations" >}}).

 ## Prerequisites

-* Your organization must already be configured to use [SAML SSO]({{< relref "/docs/guides/saml/okta" >}}) with Pulumi.
+* Your organization must already be configured to use [SAML SSO]({{< relref "/docs/guides/saml/aad" >}}) with Pulumi.
-* You must be an admin of your organization.
+* You must be an admin of your Pulumi organization.
-* (Optional) It is highly recommended that you have more than one admin for your org.
+* (Optional, but highly recommended) You should have more than one admin for your Pulumi organization.

 ## Enabling SCIM For Your Okta Org